Website Detail Page

 A pre-test and post-test are available to assess student learning.
 If used, the pre-test should be given after traditional instruction and before the tutorial.
 The post-test should be given the following class so that students that do not finish the tutorial can do so at home before taking the post-test.
 The pre- and post-tests each require 15-20 minutes to complete.
 Professors may choose to give the pre-test in-class after traditional instruction, the tutorial as homework, and the post-test in the following class.

-This work is based on research into students' common difficulties in applying the superposition principle and Gauss's law in electrostatics.
+This work is based on research into students' common difficulties in applying Gauss's law in electrostatics.
 Some of these findings are available in Student Understanding of Symmetry and Gauss's Law of Electricity, Am.
 J. Phys.
 74 (10), 923-936 (2006).
 Details of the design, construction and testing of the tutorial are available in J. Li, Improving Students' Understanding of Electricity and Magnetism, Ph.D.
 Dissertation, University of Pittsburgh, 2012.

 ComPADRE is beta testing Citation Styles!

 Disclaimer: ComPADRE offers citation styles as a guide only.
 We cannot offer interpretations about citations as this is an automated procedure.
 Please refer to the style manuals in the Citation Source Information area for clarifications.

 The AJP/PRST-PER presented is based on the AIP Style with the addition of journal article titles and conference proceeding article titles.

 The APA Style presented is based on information from APA Style.org: Electronic References.

 The Chicago Style presented is based on information from Examples of Chicago-Style Documentation.

 The MLA Style presented is based on information from the MLA FAQ.

 E&M Tutorial IV: Exploiting Gauss's Law to Find the Magnitude of the Electric Field: